Learning Outcomes

 If a party believes disclosure is incomplete, or privilege is inappropriately claimed, the following steps are available:

-- Write to the other side, identifying the missing documents or disputing the privilege claim.
+- Write to the other side, identifying the missing documents or disputing the privilege claim, and suggest practical next steps (such as additional custodians, date ranges, or search terms).

 - If still unsatisfied, apply to the court under CPR 31.12 for an order for specific disclosure or inspection.